ccloquet/ICU-babyphone/README.md

  The combination of 1 & 2 is designed for the reliability (should one fail, the other is expected to work)

  Note: in this tutorial, a network is created netween the Pi's.
-Any sufficienty robust/secured network could be used.
+It can be completely distinct of the network of the hospital, though it may be linked to it.
+Any sufficiently robust/secured network could be used.

 _1. Material_